faucet-pipeline/faucet_pipeline_rails/README.md

 $ gem install faucet_pipeline_rails
 ```

-After this, you can ditch sprockets (aka the classic Rails asset pipeline) for good.
+After this, you can ditch sprockets (aka the classic Rails asset pipeline)
+for good.
+If you're on an existing Rails app, change the top of your
-Change the top of your `config/application.rb` from `require 'rails/all'` to:
+`config/application.rb` from `require 'rails/all'` to:

 ```ruby
 # Pick the frameworks you want: